jpalladino84/Python-Roguelike-Framework/README.md

 ## Game Description
 This is a Roguelike (dungeon crawler) game written in Python.

+## Running the game
+This is uncompiled.
+In order to play you will need to clone this repo and run the Game.py (the entry script) from the command line.

+`python Game.py`

 ## Notes on the game
 All graphics are made up of ASCII characters.
 The '@' symbol represents the hero(ine), while 'o' and 'T' represent orcs and trolls respectively.